tisba/gst-kitchen/README.md

 Meta data from each episodes is read from your Auphonic production.
 The episode number is read from the `title`, which must start with `<handle><number>`.
 The episode name is read from `subtitle`, summary and description is set to Auphonic's `summary` field.
-Filesizes, playtime etc. is also read from the production.
+File sizes, playtime etc. are also read from the production.

 ## Usage